 You need to adapt to that reality.

-It’s a lot of effort, but the more deeply you integrate in the market, the more your beachhead will pull you towards the things that truly matter.
+It’s a lot of effort, but the more deeply you integrate in the beahchead market, the more it will pull you towards the things that truly matter.

 ⚡⚡ Enjoyed this content?
 I go into way more detail on this subject in Lean B2B.
 It covers the ins and outs of finding traction in the market for B2B products.
 Check it out »

 Download the First 6 Chapters for Free